brettin/Ollama-Examples/README.md

     ollama run falcon:180b
     ollama pull llama2:70b

-    # and this pulls the llama 2b model which is ideal for debugging (faster response time)
+And this pulls the llama 2b model which is ideal for debugging (faster response time)

     ollama pull llama2